Emergency contraceptive: How does morning-after pill work?

 Also, factors like being obese can affect its effectiveness.
 While obesity doesn't render it ineffective, it reduces its effectiveness.

-Again, certain medications like drugs for HIV, tuberculosis and epilepsy can interact with the pill and make it less effective.
+Again, certain medications, like those for HIV, tuberculosis, and epilepsy, can interact with the pill and make it less effective.

 Will an emergency contraception pill prevent pregnancy during ovulation?